 New York City can be expensive, from tourist attraction tickets to restaurant menus, it’s certainly not the most affordable city to visit.
 But saving money can easily be done.

 Instead of complaining about the prices, just accept it and enjoy your vacation.
-If a restaurant is too expensive, they are many other places to choose from.
-Here’s 10 tips to help you visit NYC on a budget.
+If a restaurant is too expensive, they are many other budget-friendly places to choose from.

 PRO TIP: Paying for individual tickets at each attraction can get very expensive.
 I found the best way to save on New York’s paid attractions was to use the New York Pass.
 The New York Pass is a prepaid sightseeing card which can be used to get FREE entry to the city’s top tourist attractions, including Hop-On Hop-Off Bus Tour, Empire State Building, and the Top of the Rock Observatory.
 You can click here to learn more.